 The protocols available for SQL Server clients are TCP/IP, Named Pipes, VIA, and shared memory.
 For help in determining which protocol to use, see Choosing a Network Protocol.

 The Shared Memory protocol can only be used to communicate with processes running on the same computer as SQL Server.
 It is enabled by default.
 Windows manages the security of shared memory.
-This is the most secure client network protocol.
+Of the Microsoft client network protocols, this is the most secure.